bryancandi/bthinkfo/README.md

 # cpu_scripts

 ### bthinkfo:
-CPU core frequency, core temperature and fan speed monitoring script for ThinkPad Laptops
+CPU core frequency, core temperature and fan speed monitoring script for ThinkPad Laptops.

 ---

 ### bcpuinfo:
-CPU core frequency and core temperature monitoring script - *coretemp sensors may not be available on AMD CPUs at this time*
+CPU core frequency and core temperature monitoring script - *coretemp sensors may not be available on all AMD CPUs at this time!*

 ---